rkapl123/OreControl/docs/README.md

 # ORE Mgr

+OREMgr provides
-OREMgr provides a SWIG Interface to ORE and a .NET DLL wrapper (for ORE Addin and other applications)
+- a SWIG Interface to ORE together with a .NET DLL wrapper (for ORE Addin and other applications) -> ORESwigWrapper
+- a "Treeize" Relational Data Mapper, building XML from relationally referenced data (coming from a query or an Excel Range)
+- a Windows Service for running ORE unattended.

 For details see [OREMgr](OREMgr.md)